Minax XL

 Like most beta-blocker medicines, MINAX XL is not recommended for use during pregnancy.

-Tell your doctor if you are breastfeeding or plan to breast-feed.
+Tell your doctor if you are breastfeeding or intend to breastfeed.

-The active ingredient in MINAX XL passes into breast milk and there is a possibility that the breast-fed baby may be affected.
+The active ingredient in MINAX XL passes into breast milk and therefore there is a possibility that the breast-fed baby may be affected.

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and MINAX XL may interfere with each other.
 These include: